BiEchi/my-homepage/content/home/thoughts.md

 This is why **principled methods** are valuable: principled methods are **intrinsically interpretable**.
 When the method has a bad performance, it will not be published; when the method has a good performance, it's interpretable.
 Principled methods like [CRATE](https://github.com/Ma-Lab-Berkeley/CRATE) and [Information Band Theory](https://arxiv.org/pdf/1703.00810.pdf) are good examples of this claim.
 This is the reason why **I prefer principled methods compared to purely statistical methods.**

-**Value of Research**

-In a discussion with Prof. [Chengxiang Zhai](https://scholar.google.com/citations?hl=zh-CN&user=YU-baPIAAAAJ), he mentioned the key value of research across all subjects: a valuable research should either **propose a new question** or **propose a new solution to an existing question**.
-A new question is usually more difficult to define, because the value of the question is highly dependent on **both academic and real-world recognization**.
-The value of a  solution is evaluated by **metrics**, which are defined by the question, but the value of a question is evaluated by **human**, who is defined by physics.

-Going either way, it's inevitable to do comprehensive survey before designing any methods.
-After proposing an idea, it's extremely important to do comprehensive survey on the topic to refine the idea and method.
-It's also important to give presentations on the idea to people from various backgrounds, including **home-area specialists** on the method feasibility, **away-area specialists** on approach value, and **out-of-area audience** on real-life value.
-For example, when you want to use ML-based methods to develop a new drug, you need home-area (ML) guys to look at your method, away-area (chemistry) guys to assess the value of the approach, and out-of-area audience (like your parents) to comment on high-level real-life value.

-Under such framework, quick publication is not a good idea for a real researcher, because they lack a ton of considerations and real-life applications.
-As suggested by Prof. [Heng Ji](https://scholar.google.com/citations?hl=zh-CN&user=z7GCqT4AAAAJ), when she assesses a student, **quality is much more important than quantity**.
-A student must have 1st authorship paper published at top-tier conference, but as long as he has some, the number becomes insignificant.
-Having publishments means the student has participated in the complete process of a research, and having a **solid** and **creative** publishment means the student is strict and creative.
-On the other hand, having too many publications is extremely confusing to PIs when they view the CV and may lead to an impression that the student focuses more on **fame** per se instead of **research**.
-This kind of impression is extremely bad and usually causes an instinctive refusion.

-**On Model Edit by Changing Weights Directly**
+**On Model Edit**

-I’m a strongly against the idea to edit model weights directly.
-Editing a neuron (or a layer) changes not only this fact, but potentially all the facts, and it inadvertently hurts the model representation.
-The only promising way to change is to only change a single neuron that’s controlling this specific fact, but research has shown that transformer models try to compress representations, so it’s not possible for find orthogonal subspaces of facts for neurons.
+Don’t edit model weights directly.
+This is based change a single neuron that’s controlling this specific fact, but research has shown that transformer models try to compress representations, so it’s not possible for find orthogonal subspaces of facts for neurons.

 **The Three Circles**